MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-notification-bot.md

    >
    > In real time, events are triggered by an external source, such as a third-party API that cause the notification bot to send the user a notification.
 To emulate an event trigger, you can send an event manually via curl commands on terminal.

-   The notification bot app sends a notification as an Adaptive Card to your Teams client.
+   The notification bot app sends a notification as an Adaptive Card to your Teams client:

    :::image type="content" source="../assets/images/get-started/codespace/notification-bot.png" alt-text="Screenshot shows your notification bot loaded in the Teams client.":::